maxdml/dbos-kubernetes/README.md

 In this tutorial, we walk you through configuring KEDA on Kubernetes to scale pods based on DBOS queue utilization, using the metric API.

+## The application

+For this tutorial we'll use an application with a single queues with a worker concurrency set.
+The application will expose an endpoint which will enqueue a single workflow, set to sleep for a configurable duration.

+The code snippets will be in Golang but the concept works across all DBOS SDKs.

 ## Setup

 This tutorial assume you already have a Kubernetes cluster deployed.
 You'll need a Postgres instance to backup your application.